 Step 2: Prepare draft goals and share them with the team

-Publish a draft of objectives ahead of time and then ask your team for feedback to get the conversation going.
+Once you're done writing OKRs, publish a draft of objectives ahead of time and then ask your team for feedback to get the conversation going.
 Sometimes, staring at a blank piece of paper is much harder than reviewing work in progress.

 During this sharing exercise, instead of asking, “Do you have any questions or comments?” consider asking your team to “please suggest one or more variations that would improve this objective.”
 Give your team the freedom to contribute and incorporate their perspective into the OKRs.